 If you’re feeling crafty, please also check out these creative projects:

-Giant Tissue Paper Flowers
+- Giant Red and Gold Paper Flowers

 - tissue paper

-- a piece of wire or
+- a piece of wire

 - craft scissors

+- Make the flower center.
 Fold a full sheet of tissue paper widthwise in half and then lengthwise into thirds.
 Unfold and cut the sheet along the folding lines so that you have six strips.
 Stack the strips neatly, fold them again in the middle and cut fringes, approximately two-thirds down, into the open ends.

+- Create the petals.
 To make the petals, fold two full sheets widthwise in half and then cut along the fold.
 Layer the four sheets and fold them first lengthwise in half, then in quarters and finally into eighths.
 Trim the open ends into pointed or rounded shapes and unfold the sheets.

 Hang the giant tissue paper flowers